 How to master the good stuff:

-Video for Access Live appearances can be shared for personal use only.
-No link publicly available.
+Link for Access Live appearances can be shared for personal use only.

 Radio & Podcasts

 “Dr. Bennett’s resources and stories were extremely relevant and easy to understand and implement.

 I particularly appreciated her examples of how to talk with children, especially inviting them to

 ‘do the work’ researching different apps, making a persuasive argument, and also the wonderful question, “what do you think?” to help them develop their critical thinking skills.
 A rich evening!”